HEVAWEB/emse-laparo-dashboard/assets/contents/demo.md

 You may find a Markdown reference [here](https://commonmark.org/help/).

-And here is a graph:
+And here is a Plotly graph: